hack-technicolor/hack-technicolor/docs/Recovery.md

 echo bank_1 > /proc/banktable/active
 ```

 If you have no shell access, but you have the possibility to run a firmware upgrade (for example via web interface, AutoFlashGUI or CWMP), as previously stated, a switchover will be executed automatically at the end of the process.
-Please note: this will also imply a firmware flashing via [sysupgrade](Resources/#sysupgrade) and every drawbacks it derives.
+You could also use the same firmware version you're running for this purpose.
+Please note: this will also imply a firmware flashing via [sysupgrade](../Resources/#sysupgrade) and every drawbacks it derives.

 If none of the above options are viable in your situation, unfortunately you must opt for *Bootfail* instead.